 The present tense in Italian is used…

-To describe events and habits that are valid in the present time.
+To describe events and customs that occur in the present.

 Mia mamma vive a Londra.